bup/bup/Documentation/bup-gc.1.md

 # OPTIONS

 \--threshold=N
-:   only rewrite a packfile if it's over N percent garbage; otherwise
+:   only rewrite a packfile if it's over N percent garbage and
-    leave it alone.
+    contains no unreachable trees or commits.
 The default threshold is 10%.

 -v, \--verbose
 : increase verbosity (can be used more than once).
 With one -v, bup